 Disqualification from the Program

-Farmers may have their Certified Naturally Grown status revoked and their names removed from the website if complaints are made and it is determined that the grower is not adhering to the standards listed here-in.
+Farmers may have their Certified Naturally Grown status revoked and their names removed from the website if it is determined that the grower is not adhering to the standards listed here-in.

 Farmers may also lose their Certified Naturally Grown status if they do not fulfill Certified Naturally Grown’s other program requirements.